 For who were those who heard and yet rebelled?
 Was it not all those who left Egypt led by Moses?
 And with whom was he provoked for forty years?
 Was it not with those who sinned, whose bodies fell in the wilderness?
 And to whom did he swear that they would not enter his rest, but to those who were disobedient?
 So we see that they were unable to enter because of unbelief.

 What do you notice in Hebrews 3?
+What do we learn about the meaning of "belief?"
+What is "Today?"
+What are we warned against?
 What house did Moses lead?
 What house does Jesus lead?
 Who built the houses?
 What position did Moses and Jesus have in their respective house?
-How can we be part of the house of Jesus?
-How can our hearts become hardened to God?
-What are we warned against?

 4:1 Therefore, while the promise of entering his rest still stands, let us fear lest any of you should seem to have failed to reach it.
 For good news came to us just as to them, but the message they heard did not benefit them, because they were not united by faith with those who listened.
 For we who have believed enter that rest, as he has said,